-High performers are individuals who are able to create and sustain increasing levels of both success and well-being over the long term.
-The book High Performance Habits presents findings from one of the largest studies conducted on high achievers around the globe.
-It explores six habits which have shown to be the most effective when it comes to achieving extraordinary results and sustained success.
+High Performance Habits (2017) presents findings from one of the largest studies conducted on high achievers around the globe.
+It explores six habits that have shown to be the most effective when it comes to achieving extraordinary results and sustained success.
 The author, Brendon Burchard is a high performance coach and personal development trainer.

-3. The HP6: Seek Clarity, Generate Energy, Raise Necessity, Increase Productivity, Develop Influence and Demonstrate Courage.
+- The HP6: Seek Clarity, Generate Energy, Raise Necessity, Increase Productivity, Develop Influence and Demonstrate Courage.

-4. “Everything is trainable.”
+- “Everything is trainable.”

-“…you don’t ‘have’ clarity; you generate it…Clarity is the child of careful thought and mindful experimentation.
+Burchard writes: “…you don’t ‘have’ clarity; you generate it… clarity is the child of careful thought and mindful experimentation.
 It comes from asking yourself questions continually and further refining your perspective on life.”

-“…Having a clear plan is as important as motivation and willpower.
+“…having a clear plan is as important as motivation and willpower.
 It also helps you see past distractions and inoculates you against negative moods—the more clarity you have, the more likely you are to get stuff done even on the days you feel lazy or tired.”

-Consider answering the following questions about yourself:
+Consider answering the following questions: